-The wedge boundary condition (BC) is used in computational fluid dynamics to define an axisymmetric situation, for eg. cylinder.
+The wedge boundary condition is used in computational fluid dynamics to define an axisymmetric situation, for eg. a cylinder.
 The model and flow must be axisymmetric along a central line such that all physical variables of the flow have the same value and distribution at a given radius for all angles.

 This boundary condition is specified by two planes that must be selected on separate sides of the domain (referred to as front and back) on surfaces running along the axis.
 It works for 2D simulations only.